Fed up with the same-old service stations? Need a break from the monotony of endless motorway miles?

 Postcode: WF4 4JX

-For the art enthusiasts among us, the small detour from the M5 will be well worth the effort for a chance to explore Yorkshire Sculpture Park.
+Feeling cultural?
+Or maybe you’re an art enthusiast.
+Well, this small detour from the M5 will be well worth the effort for a chance to explore Yorkshire Sculpture Park.

 This international centre for modern and contemporary art is truly unique and – best of all – entry is completely free.